cyberaide/python-vis/LibrariesandTools.md

 ## altair

-Altair is a declarative statistical vizualization library for Python. [^3]
+Altair is a declarative statistical vizualization library for Python [^3].

 ### Installation